- Act Now

 Clarissa Ramon, Government Affairs & Outreach Associate

 John Bergmayer is a Senior Staff Attorney at Public Knowledge.

 John specializes in telecommunications, Internet, and intellectual property issues.
 He advocates for the public interest before courts and policymakers, and works to make sure that all stakeholders--including ordinary citizens, artists, and technological innovators--have a say in shaping emerging digital policies.
-He is a member of the Colorado and District of Colombia bars and a graduate of the University of Colorado Law School.
+He is a member of the Colorado bar and a graduate of the University of Colorado Law School.

 Bartees Cox joined Public Knowledge as a Communications Associate in August 2012 after interning with Free Press as a Communications and Policy Assistant.
 While at Free Press he worked on media ownership, spectrum policy and municipal broadband issues.
 Prior to joining Free Press, Cox was public relations intern at Crosby-Volmer International Communications, The Urban League and the Oklahoma Medical Research Foundation.
 His passion for intellectual property and media reform stem from watching minority communities' ability to succeed lessen due to lack of broadband-based technologies and services in minority areas.
 Bartees received a B.A. in Public Relations from the University of Oklahoma where he was a Gaylord College fellow.